KaterinaWalter/javadocs/docs/unit1/notes113.md

 ---

-## Constructors: Creating & Initializing Objects
+## Constructors – Creating & Initializing Objects

 A Java class defines what objects of the class know (**attributes**) and what they can do (**behaviors**).
 Each class has **constructors** which are used to initialize the attributes in a newly created object.